droglenc/NCMTH107/modules/CE/NormalDist2_CE1.md

 ---

 ## Carpenter Ants II
 Suppose that the distribution of number of [Carpenter Ants (*Camponotus* spp.)](https://en.wikipedia.org/wiki/Carpenter_ant) in a nest is known to be N(1400,300).
 In [the previous assignment](NormalDist1_CE1) you identified the type of question (e.g., "forward-left", "reverse-between") for each question below.
-In this assignment you should answer each the question (*provide a numeric answer and include the R code that you used*).
+In this assignment you should answer each the question (*provide a numeric answer and include a quick drawing and the R code that you used*).

 {:start="6"}
 6. What percentage of nests have more than 1900 ants?